milistu/DevOpsWithDocker/part_1/exercise_08/README.md

 # EXERCISE 1.8: TWO LINE DOCKERFILE 🤔
 By default our `devopsdockeruh/simple-web-service:alpine` doesn't have a CMD.

-It instead uses ENTRYPOINT to declare which application is run.
+Instead, it uses ENTRYPOINT to declare which application is run.

 We'll talk more about ENTRYPOINT in the next section, but you already know that the last argument in `docker run` can be used to give a command or an argument.